andreariba/codon_TASEP/README.md

 5. fraction of queuing events
 6. vector of ribosome density per codon

-The file examples.txt includes the list of commands to simulate the model of yeast translatome
+The file examples.txt includes the list of commands to simulate the model on the yeast translatome

 ## Authors